 Palais de Tokyo

 Right opposite to the gorgeous Palais Galliera, this location is beloved by parisian clothing brands to photograph their lookbooks.
 Paris Fashion Week shows take place here too.
 During the day it's full with skateboard and rollerblade skaters, so watch your step!
-It has a great view of the Eiffel tower and is right across the road from Passerelle Debilly bridge.
+It is right across the road from Passerelle Debilly bridge with a lovely Eiffel Tower view.

 Avenue de Camoëns

-This is a lovely change to the Trocadero view of the Eiffel tower.
+This is a lovely alternative to the Bir Hakeim bridge view of the Eiffel tower.
 It's best for the overcast days when the light is equal in the shade of this cosy street and the Eiffel Tower in the background.
+It recently became a fenced off street, so you can't park a car here anymore.

 Pont Alexandre III and Petit Palais

-Another beautiful bridge with the view of the Eiffel tower just a few minutes drive from Trocadero.
+Another beautiful bridge with the view of the Eiffel tower just a few minutes drive from Bir Hakeim and walking distance from rue Saint-Dominique.
 Fits best for the elegant attire and on the early mornings it has an extra bonus - the golden doors of Petit Palais are right next by and they are a stunning backdrop for your wedding dress or an evening gown.

 On the way from Alexandre III bridge to the Louvre this location is suitable for both morning and afternoon/evening sessions and there are many views to explore here both in formal and casual outfits.